Skip to main content

 Cover for claims for defamation, libel and slander committed in the performance of professional services.

-• reach of privacy or confidentiality and intellectual property infringement
+• Breach of privacy or confidentiality and intellectual property infringement

 Cover for claims alleging breaches of privacy law or confidentiality, and cover for breaches of intellectual property rights in relation to trade secrets and patents.